 Learning and Teaching Quality: Enhancement and Assurance Framework

 The Learning and Teaching Quality: Enhancement and Assurance Framework outlines the major features of the University's quality system for teaching and learning:

 Key features of quality assurance of learning and teaching

 Course review is undertaken at department level, where academic staff look at the way a course was taught to decide on any improvements or changes to be made.
 Feedback from students may form part of this process.

 The University reviews its programmes and its departments and schools regularly.
 All new University qualifications undergo a University Review in advance of being assessed by the Committee on University Academic Programmes Graduating Year Review process.

 Existing University programmes may be reviewed internally by faculties.
 Programmes with large enrolments or of strategic importance are reviewed on a 10-year cycle under the University’s Guidelines for Programme Reviews.

 Academic unit and disciplinary area reviews

 Academic units with responsibilities for teaching and research are reviewed by a panel with external and internal membership within a 7 to 10-year cycle, under the Guidelines for External Review of Academic Units and Disciplinary Areas.

 Quality and standards of the courses taught at the University is the responsibility of all academic staff.
 Academic staff are expected to have or to develop the skills of effective and excellent teachers.
 The quality of teaching is assured in part through the Academic Performance Review process.
-The University provides training and professional development opportunities through the Centre for Learning and Research in Higher Education (CLeaR).
+The University provides training and professional development opportunities through its Organisational Development unit and Ranga Auaha Ako/Learning Design Service.